Chart Color Schemes

 Wangaratta Surrounds has a typical household mix, with a higher-than-average median household size

-Family households constitute 75.4% of all households, consisting of 30.4% couples with children, 37.2% couples without children, and 6.9% single parent families.
-Non-family households comprise the remaining 24.6%, with lone person households at 22.8% and group households making up 1.9% of the total.
-The median household size is 2.5 people, which is larger than the Rest of Vic. average of 2.3.
+Family households constitute 75.4% of all households, including 30.4% couples with children, 37.2% couples without children, and 6.9% single parent families.
+Non-family households account for the remaining 24.6%, with lone person households at 22.8% and group households comprising 1.9%.
+The median household size is 2.5 people, larger than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households